 At Spadel, we believe that a sustainable world includes sustainability in everyone’s job.
-It’s why ‘Acting Together’ is one of the pillars that underpins our CSR Strategy 2020.
-To help make sustainability in the job more concrete and further team spirit, Spadel Benelux employees spend a day giving back to society and our planet.
+It’s why ‘Acting Together’ is one of the pillars that underpins our CSR Strategy 2025.
+To help make sustainability in the job more concrete and further team spirit, all Spadel employees spend a day giving back to society and our planet.

 Volunteering takes us out of our day-to-day roles and lets us connect with our colleagues and peers in new and often surprising ways.
 Ever since we first introduced One Citizen Day at Spadel Belgium in 2017 we have experienced the many benefits of volunteering firsthand.
 And something like a global pandemic wasn’t going to stop our teams, even if it meant taking a slightly different approach.